 Novello offers two options here, specifically tailored to the needs of new builds.

 - HomeLevel Report: This concise, expert report, equivalent to the RICS HomeBuyer Report, covers a minimum of 20 internal and external elements in the property, from the roofs, walls and windows to roof spaces, dampness and ceilings.
-It also includes flood maps, broadband speeds and energy efficiency advice to give you real insight into how your home will work for you.

 The report is designed to be easy to understand with a traffic light system that highlights serious or urgent repairs in red, less serious defects in amber and general maintenance concerns or areas where there are no serious concerns in green.
 This will help you to prioritise issues with your builder and ensure serious concerns are addressed before you move in.